History of the Project

 Towards an Islam West Africa Collection

-In the medium to long term, the Islam Burkina Faso Collection will be part of a larger collaborative digital database on Islam in West Africa, which will include material that Frédérick Madore has already digitized as part of his research on Côte d'Ivoire, Benin, and Togo.
-It will feature a collaboration with colleagues of the Laboratoire d'Analyse et de Recherche, Religions, Espaces et Développement (LARRED) at the Université d'Abomey-Calavi (Benin), the Université Alassane Ouattara (Bouaké, Côte d'Ivoire), and the Université de Lomé (Togo).
+In the medium to long term, the Islam Burkina Faso Collection will form part of a larger collaborative digital database on Islam in West Africa, which will include material that Frédérick Madore has already digitized as part of his research on Côte d'Ivoire, Benin, and Togo.
+It will involve a collaboration with colleagues of the Laboratoire d'Analyse et de Recherche, Religions, Espaces et Développement (LARRED) at the Université d'Abomey-Calavi (Benin), the Université Alassane Ouattara (Bouaké, Côte d'Ivoire), and the Université de Lomé (Togo).

 Frédérick Madore is a Research Fellow at Leibniz-Zentrum Moderner Orient (ZMO).
 His research is comparative and explores the history of Islam and Muslim societies in Francophone West Africa from the 1950s to the present.
 He has conducted extensive fieldwork and archival research in Côte d'Ivoire, Burkina Faso, Benin, and Togo, focusing on Islamic activism among youth and women, their appropriation of (new) media, and Muslim politics.
 He is the author of the book La construction d’une sphère publique musulmane en Afrique de l'Ouest (Presses de l'Université Laval/Éditions Hermann, 2016).

 See his publications about Islam in Burkina Faso.